Uefa says it has no plans to change format of Euro 2020

 “Decisions that run counter to that plan could be made much nearer the time if necessary but there are presently no plans to change any venue.”

+“So, we are still assessing the situation, we will see.
+We haven’t discussed any changes yet, but, for us, it’s very important to see how this health situation will develop, how travelling will develop and how governments will react.
+And then, we have time to do something.”

+The FAI has previously said they have had no contact from Uefa to suggest the tournament’s original format would be changed, and they have made a submission to the Government on the possibility of having limited crowds at games by March - a vital stepping stone if the Euros are to arrive in Dublin in June.

-The cities due to host matches are Amsterdam, Baku, Bilbao, Bucharest, Budapest, Copenhagen, Dublin, Glasgow, London, Munich, Rome and St Petersburg.
+The other cities due to host matches are Amsterdam, Baku, Bilbao, Bucharest, Budapest, Copenhagen, Glasgow, London, Munich, Rome and St Petersburg.

 England and Wales have already qualified for the finals, which start on June 11th next year and conclude with the semi-finals and final at Wembley.
 Northern Ireland and Scotland could yet join them with victory in their play-off matches which will be played later this month.